pujarisiva/myhelm_charts/README.md

 # myhelm_charts
-This repo is related to the appication helm charts
+This repo is related to the personal projects appications helm charts